Jacques Cartier (jeweler): Career

 Jacques worked with his two older brothers to create the world-famous name and business, 'Cartier', in jewellery and watches.
 While Jacques opened and managed the store in London, Pierre managed the store in New York City.
 Jacques took charge of the London operation of Cartier in 1909 and eventually moved to the current location at 175 New Bond Street.
 Meanwhile, Louis was the designer who created the Cartier style known today.

 The brothers divided and conquered.
 Cartier was very lucky in getting the recommendation of Princess Mathilde, the young cousin of Napoleon III, and this contributed to the boosting business.
 In the early 1900s, "Cartier became jewellers to the Rockefellers, Vanderbilts, the Fords, the Morgans, King Edward VII, King Zog of Albania, and King Chulalongkorn of Siam, who, in 1907 alone, according to Cartier biographer Hans Nadelhoffer, bought Cartier bracelets to the value of $450,000."

-Through their continued successes, Louis and Pierre got married, while Jacques kept himself busy by fulfilling royal needs and desires and trips abroad in search of unique and exceptional beauty in gems.
+Through their continued successes, Louis and Pierre got married, while Jacques kept himself busy by fulfilling royal needs and desires and trips abroad in search of unique beauty in gems.
 Jacques went to the Persian Gulf to find the perfect pearl.
-Jacques then proceeded to India, carrying magnificent jewellery of local maharajahs back to the London studio to redesign and modify for their own use.
+He then proceeded to India, carrying jewellery of local maharajahs back to the London studio to redesign and modify for their own use.
 Together, Pierre and Jacques purchased a large number of pearls and precious stones from an Indian prince.
-The uniqueness of the pearls and stones created a sense of each piece of jewellery being special, which helped with the success of their business.
+The uniqueness of the pearls and stones helped with the success of their business.

 Jacques ran the London store until his death in 1941.
 His brother Louis died the following year in July 1942.
 The Cartier family of jewellers relinquished control of the family business in 1964 due to the passing of Pierre.